rbalicki2/pipe-error-stop/readme.md

 Type: `function(err)`

 If supplied, whenever the stream emits an error, this function is called with the error as the first parameter.
+Note that some streams may emit only the first error, or not emit errors at all. `tsc` in the above example emits at most one error.
+YMMV.

 ##### successCallback